CloudCanvas/cloudcanvas/WHEREIMAT.md

 Lambda component needs to have a max limit with ellipsis - DONE Title on minimal component menu to show org - not part of the component options. - DONE Auto scroll is affecting parent window.
-Ahhhhhhh mother fucker. - Just use a scrollTo position - DONE
+Ahhhhhhh mother fucker. - Just use a scrollTo position - DONE Should be able to retry "authorise" - DONE

 # Notes